matthiasn/octopress-blog/source/_posts/2014-10-01-Building-System-in-Clojure-2.markdown

 [^5]: For whatever reason, the changed behavior of the streaming API also entails that not all tweets are followed by a line break, only most of them.
 A tiny helper function inserts those missing linebreaks where they are missing between two tweets: ````(str/replace s #"\}\{" "}\r\n{"))````.

+[^6]: I assume the **transient** collection is used for performance reasons.

-[^6]: This wiring harness is kind of the interface of the component.
+[^7]: This wiring harness is kind of the interface of the component.
 All it provides, though, is a channel.
 However, what is put on that channel is not checked.
 Maybe a channel type that checks if a message validates against a schema - maybe provided by prismatic/schema – and if so, forwards the message and otherwise puts it on an error channel or calls an error function.
 That way, validation errors could be logged while valid messages would be processed as expected.
 That could actually happen in a filtering transducer.
 Such a transducer function would be free not only to check but also put mismatches on another channel or log an error.